 Credit points: 10

 MATH35500 Quantum Mechanics or its equivalent in Physics

 Methods of teaching

-15 lectures with new material.
-About 3 problem or revision classes.
+Lectures and problem or revision classes.
 Problem and solution sheets.
 Lecture notes.

 Methods of Assessment

 The pass mark for this unit is 50.

 The final mark is calculated as follows: